logo

 Agung Nugroho, head of the Bukit Baka Bukit Raya National Park Authority, said his team reported that “Alba is capable of extensive exploration, skillful foraging, and deft nest building.
 She also socializes with other released orangutans within the national park.”

-He also shared that it was especially special to see Alba crossing paths with Unyu.
-The pair had previously been housed together at the rehabilitation center.
+He also shared that it was especially special to see Alba crossing paths with Unyu, as the pair had previously been housed together at the rehabilitation center.

 Conservationists will keep an eye on Alba

-The BOSF and the Bukit Baka Bukit Raya National Park Office will continue to monitor rehabilitated orangutans after their release, including Alba, to make sure she and the others continue to thrive.
+The BOSF and the Bukit Baka Bukit Raya National Park Office will continue to monitor rehabilitated orangutans after their release, including Alba, to ensure she and the others continue to thrive.

 How she came to be Alba

-Watch further to learn more about Alba and their efforts to keep her safe and healthy!
+Watch further to learn more about Alba and the efforts to keep her safe and healthy!

 Give thanks to the Borneo Orangutan Survival Foundation

-Thanks to the efforts of the Borneo Orangutan Survival Foundation, Alba gets to cherish and lead a long, healthy, and happy life with her friends and away from harm of humans.
+Thanks to the efforts of the Borneo Orangutan Survival Foundation, Alba gets to cherish and lead a long, healthy, and happy life with her friends, away from the harm of humans.

 Alba is still enjoying her life hanging around at the national park, and BOSF conservationists say she’s doing well.
-Alba spends most of her days like any other orangutan, exploring the forest and eating the delicious nutritious foods that grow in the forests she gets to explore.
+She spends most of her days like any other orangutan, exploring the forest and eating the delicious, nutritious foods that grow in the forests she gets to explore.

-According to BOSF, apart from her explorations and foraging activities, she likes to build nests, interact with her orangutan friends, and get lots of rest.
-The BOSF can always use any financial contributions to benefit Alba and other orangutans in need and if you’d like to donate, you can do so here.
+According to BOSF, apart from her explorations and foraging activities, she likes to build nests, interact with her orangutan friends, and get plenty of rest.
+The BOSF can always use any financial contributions to benefit Alba and other orangutans in need, and if you’d like to donate, you can do so here.

-The collected money will help in numerous ways, such as acquiring protected forests for the release of rehabilitated orangutans, and aiding the team rescuing orangutans, to helping their enrichment team and veterinary staff, as well as fund the orangutans’ daily needs, including medical care for Alba.
+The collected money will help in numerous ways, such as acquiring protected forests for the release of rehabilitated orangutans, aiding the team rescuing orangutans, supporting their enrichment team and veterinary staff, as well as funding the orangutans’ daily needs, including medical care for Alba.

-Be sure to share this incredible story about Alba to your friends and family.
+Be sure to share this incredible story about Alba with your friends and family.

 Share this article: